htem/cb2_project_analysis/analysis/README.md

   * `purkinje/`: Code for detecting GrC axons to PC contacts
   * `mf_grc_model/`: Code for making MF-GrC simulation model used for dimensionality simulation
   * `dimensionalty_sim/`: Simulation and plotting code for measuring dimensionality and separability signal
+  * `accuracy_sim/`: Simulation and plotting code for PC accuracy simulation